DeFiCh/defichain.com/content/dfi.en.md

           description: Submit a community budget proposal for 500 DFI (non-refundable).
     distribution:
       headline: Initial Token Distribution
-      subhead: Of the 1.2 billion DFI tokens, 49% will be in the initial supply, with the rest issued to masternode holders over time.
+      subhead: Of the 1.2 billion $DFI coins, 49% will be in the initial supply, with the rest issued to masternode holders over time.
       chart:
         initial_supply: Initial supply
         masternodes: Masternodes